Ultimate Guide to Things to Do in Vermont in the Fall

 Burlington, VT

-Make a stop at Oakledge Park to explore the Forever Young Treehouse and the Burlington Earth Clock, two unique spots that add a little extra magic to the ride.
+Make a pit stop at Oakledge Park to visit the Forever Young Treehouse and the Burlington Earth Clock… two unique landmarks that make the ride feel even more memorable.

-And if you’re up for more quirky finds, check out our Weird Burlington Attractions for the most offbeat stops in the area.
+Looking for even more quirky stops?
+Don’t miss our guide to Weird Burlington Vermont Attractions for the most offbeat sights in the city.

 Get the kids together for a day of fun at one of the many fall festivals in Vermont